 Hedge fund Chatham's bid wins auction for Miami Herald publisher McClatchy

-Hedge fund Chatham Asset Management's bid succeeded in a court-supervised auction for bankrupt news publisher McClatchy Co , the news company said on Sunday.

-REUTERS: Hedge fund Chatham Asset Management's bid succeeded in a court-supervised auction for bankrupt news publisher McClatchy Co , the news company said on Sunday.
+REUTERS: Hedge fund Chatham Asset Management's bid succeeded in a court-supervised auction for bankrupt news publisher McClatchy Co, the news company said on Sunday (Jul 13).

 The Miami Herald publisher said Chatham's proposed deal, which needs a court confirmation and other regulatory approvals, would help it exit Chapter 11 protection in the third quarter.